aaronfeng369/LSFP-Net/README.md

 ## Requirements

-We provide an requirements file requirements.txt.
+We provide a requirements file requirements.txt.
 You can create a new conda environment or virtual environment and execute install the requirements using the following command.

 ```
 pip install -r requirements.txt